 - Plan Team Outings - Oftentimes teams will plan dinners or activities to do when out of town.
 This is an excellent way to team build.
 Also consider looking into getting a banquet room one night at your hotel for the kids to play or eat in.
 If they are unused, the hotel will often give you one for little to no cost.

-- Door Posters - Most teams prepare door signs/door hangers for each kid.
+- Door Posters - Most teams prepare door signs/door hangers for each player.
+Good practice is to only use first name or their jersey number on these signs.
 This helps the kids and parents know where everyone's rooms are.
 If you're doing multiple out of town tournaments, you can collect them before everyone goes home so you can re-use them or have players bring them each time you travel.
 Be mindful of what you use to hang them as to not damage hotel room doors.

 - Goody bags - Teams can choose to create goodies bags full of snacks, drinks, etc to enjoy during their time out of town.

-- Volunteers - You may need volunteers for opening the penalty box door for each game during the tournament games.
+- Volunteers - You will need volunteers for opening the penalty box door for each game during the tournament games.

 - Policies - Many hotels/tournament companies will publish guidelines for behavior and policies to be followed by players and parents during the tournament and at the hotel.
 Policies could include: quiet hours, no shiny (knee hockey), arrival time to rink, etc.